SeriousOldMan/Simulator-Controller/README.md

 #### Automated Installer

-Simply donwload and run [Simulator Controller.exe](*).
+Simply donwload and run [Simulator Controller.exe](https://cntr.click/Qt9gVs0).
 This small application will connect to the version repository and will download and install the latest version automatically for you.
-If you want to install a version other than the current one, this is possible by downloading and installing one of the versions below manually, but consult the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) beforehand.
+If you want to install a version other than the current one, no problem.
+This is possible by downloading and installing one of the versions below manually, but consult the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) beforehand.

 #### Latest development build